wso2/docs-mi/en/docs/get-started/key-concepts.md

 #### Endpoints

-An Endpoint defines an external destination for a message.
-An endpoint could represent an HTTP URL, a mailbox, a JMS queue, a TCP socket, etc., along with the settings needed for the connection.
+An endpoint defines an external destination for a message.
+It could represent an HTTP URL, a mailbox, a JMS queue, a TCP socket, and other connection types, along with the settings needed for the connection.

 See the [Endpoints]({{base_path}}/reference/synapse-properties/endpoint-properties) documentation for more information.